AiC-Project/local-aic/README.md

  - A main directory ($AIC_HOME) to contain scripts, the Android VMs and system images
  - Three Docker containers, shared among all VMs, to provide communication bus and API
- - An arbitrary number of Android x86 VMs, limited by the host's CPU and RAM You can change the default settings in lib/vm_template.xml
+ - An arbitrary number of Android x86 VMs, limited by the host's CPU and RAM.
+   You can change the default settings in lib/vm_template.xml
  - A set of Docker containers for /each/ VM, to provide rendering and encoding, device emulation and a NoVNC UI